 One other thing to note is the shape of your snowboard, and for a first board, we suggest a twin.
 Unlike a directional board, twin shapes ride exactly the same both forwards and backwards, meaning you can spin, jib and butter in any way you please.

 Now, if that still doesn't make any sense, we've got you covered!
-Here's our top three mens, and top three womens picks for the season.
+Here's our top first-time mens and womens picks for the season.
 But before you hit the go button on that board you saw online, just remember this...Don’t lie to yourself about your riding ability.
 You might might dream of stomping backside 1260's, or dropping cliffs in the backcountry, but if you're really sticking to the groomers, buy a board to suit your style and skill.
 Progression will only happen on the right board for you.